atheiman/django-reviews/README.md

-## Gettings Started
+## Getting Started

+Imagine the use case of a web store.
+Logged in Users (`django.contrib.auth.User`) can submit reviews for Products (`simple_app.models.Product`), making `Product` the subclass of `reviews.models.Reviewable`.

 1. Install django-reviews from GitHub using pip:

     `pip install git+ssh://git@github.com/atheiman/django-reviews.git@master#egg=reviews`

 1. Add django-reviews to your `INSTALLED_APPS`.
-Be sure the [contenttypes framework](https://docs.djangoproject.com/en/1.7/ref/contrib/contenttypes/#django.contrib.contenttypes.generic.GenericForeignKey) is there too (in a default django project creation, it should be there).
+Be sure the [contenttypes framework](https://docs.djangoproject.com/en/1.7/ref/contrib/contenttypes/) is there too (in a default django project creation, it should be there).

     ```python
     INSTALLED_APPS = (